adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-unity330.md

 ## Upgrade Adapty Unity SDK to 3.3.x

-Up to this version, Adapty SDK was the code and mandatory SDK necessary for the proper functioning of Adapty within your app, and AdaptyUI SDK was an optional SDK that becomes necessary only if you use the Adapty Paywall builder.
+Up to this version, Adapty SDK was the core and mandatory SDK necessary for the proper functioning of Adapty within your app, and AdaptyUI SDK was an optional SDK that becomes necessary only if you use the Adapty Paywall builder.

-Starting with version 3.3.0, AdaptyUI SDK is deprecated, and AdaptyUI is merged to Adapty SDK as an optional module.
+Starting with version 3.3.0, AdaptyUI SDK is deprecated, and AdaptyUI is merged to Adapty SDK as a module.
 Because of these changes, you need to remove AdaptyUISDK and reinstall AdaptySDK.

 1. Remove both **AdaptySDK** and **AdaptyUISDK** package dependencies from your project.
 2. Delete the **AdaptySDK** and **AdaptyUISDK** folders.